 Q: Does GableStage pay rent at their current location at the Biltmore Hotel?

 A: GableStage has been paying monthly rent conscientiously to the Biltmore since its inception there in 2004.
 This link is to a letter from the Biltmore Hotel attesting to this relationship.

 A sustainable business plan and updates in progress

 Q: Is the business plan sustainable?
 Is it being updated?

 A: The business plan approved with the lease includes the preliminary pro-forma for the operation of the theater.
-GableStage is working in consultation with AMS Planning and Research, a nationally respected arts management firm, to update the operating pro forma for GableStage’s operation of the Playhouse.
-GableStage is conducting this work carefully and thoroughly and using the recently completed design development phase architectural drawings as a basis to calculate the facility-related costs (e.g., utilities, security, maintenance, etc.).
+GableStage worked in consultation with AMS Planning and Research, a nationally respected arts management firm, to update the operating pro forma for GableStage’s operation of the Playhouse.
+The updated “Business & Transition Plan” was completed in 2018 and can be viewed here.
+GableStage conducted this work carefully and thoroughly and used the construction documents phase architectural drawings as a basis to calculate the facility-related costs (e.g., utilities, security, maintenance, etc.).
 The process of forecasting increasingly more accurate budgets for the operation of the new theater is an ongoing and evolving one throughout its planning and development, taking into account a number of interconnected elements and actions: